alpaka-group/alpaka/doc/Abstraction.md

 Abstraction
 ===========

-Parallelism and memory hierarchies at all levels need to be exploited in order to achieve good performance across various types of accelerators.
+Parallelism and memory hierarchies at all levels need to be exploited in order to achieve performance portability across various types of accelerators.

 On the hardware side we have nodes with multiple sockets/processors extended by accelerators like GPUs or Intel XeonPhi each with their own processing units.
 Within a CPU or a Intel XeonPhi there are cores with hyper-threads and vector units, within a GPU there are many small cores.